Does The Mall Open On Memorial Day

 The rise of e-commerce has undeniably changed the retail landscape, including how businesses approach Memorial Day sales.
 Online retailers don't have the same considerations as brick-and-mortar stores regarding opening hours, staffing, or physical store maintenance.
 This allows them to offer deals and promotions around the clock, often starting well before Memorial Day itself.

 This trend has put pressure on physical retailers to compete by offering similar deals and promotions, both in-store and online.
-Many traditional retailers have expanded their online presence, creating a seamless shopping experience for customers who prefer to shop from the comfort of their homes.
-As a result, Memorial Day sales are no longer confined to a single day or weekend but have become a more extended event.
+That said, many traditional retailers have expanded their online presence, creating a seamless shopping experience for customers who prefer to shop from the comfort of their homes.
+So naturally, memorial day sales are no longer confined to a single day or weekend but have become a more extended event That alone is useful..

 Consumer Sentiment and Ethical Considerations